F-R-Mitchell/MechaCar_Statistical_Analysis/README.md

 The p-value for lot 3 is .04 and we will reject the null hypothesis since it is statistcally significant.

 ## Study Design: MechaCar vs Competition

+The metric I would like to test how vehicle size and MPG are correlated.
+My null hypothesis is that vehicles over 3500lbs are less fuel efficient than vehicles over 3500lbs.
+I would use a simple linear regression since I am testing for correlation.
+The data needed is various weights of vehicles for the independent variable and their fuel efficiency as the dependent variable.